Digital Innovation by Automated and Robotic Construction for Social Sustainability

 Tsinghua University, China (President, CIB)

-Title: Human-Centric Approach for Urban Resilience
+Human-Centric Approach for Urban Resilience

 Abstract